afruizc/blog/blogs/2020-journey-functional-world/README.md

 language a try.
 What finally pushed me over the edge was [this video](https://www.youtube.com/watch?v=MZvmYaFkNJI&t=573s).
-In it, one of the creators of Phoenix, Elixir's main web framework, demonstrates how to create a twitter clone in less than 10 minutes with 0 javascript.
+In it, one of the creators of Phoenix, Elixir's main web framework, demonstrates how to create a twitter clone in less than 10 minutes with zero javascript.
 My mind was blow.

 In addition to being a functional language, Elixir runs on top of the Erlang VM.
 This makes Elixir's concurrency story perfectly suited for the complex